emailbox/emailbox/apps.md

 > Tip: GitHub automatically provides a zipped version of your app, if the repo is publically visible.
 Apps hosted on GitHub can also be added to our Catalog of Apps

 ### Catalog
-I'm hosting a catalog of apps at https://github.com/emailbox/emailbox/blob/master/catalog.json .
+A catalog of hosted apps is at https://github.com/emailbox/emailbox/blob/master/catalog.json .
 Do a Pull Request to be added.